-This has never been more evident than from the lastest bfa NatWest Franchise Survey which revealed that £17.2bn was generated in 2018, employing 710,000 and attracting people, who have previously been in the minority, to achieve their dream of being a business owner.
+This push has never been more evident than from a 2019 bfa NatWest Franchise Survey which revealed that £17.2bn was generated in 2018, employing 710,000 and attracting people, who have previously been in the minority, to achieve their dream of being a business owner.

-The adaptability of franchising has meant that people with varying ambitions, experience and education have been able to enter the industry and find a franchise that fits their passion and criteria.
+The adaptability of franchising has meant that people with different ambitions, experience and education have been able to enter the industry and find a franchise that fits their passion and criteria.

-Ethical franchisors will look for the best franchisees possible to fulfill their vision, but this is not always measured in education and years of business experience.
+Ethical franchisors will look for the best franchisees possible to fulfil their vision, but this is not always measured in education and years of business experience.

-Franchisors watch for certain traits such as willfulness, determination, passion and tenacity that will undeniably lift the entire network and bring success.
+Franchisors watch for specific traits such as willfulness, determination, passion and tenacity that will undeniably lift the entire network and bring success.

 Most people want to buy a franchise for one of two reasons; achieve a better work/life balance or looking to find a challenge that will abet their hungry ambitions.

-For the former, this means means having flexibility to work around other commitments, such as family/children.
+For the former, this means having the flexibility to work around other commitments, such as family/children.